rmarcacini/websensors-ead/README.md

 > config['min_students_by_course']=10

-If you want Websensors-EAD to send a PDF report (via e-mail) to students who are at risk of dropout, change the config['mail_report'] setting to True and informs your smtp configuration.
+If you want Websensors-EAD to send a PDF school dropout risk report (via e-mail), change the config['mail_report'] setting to True and informs your smtp configuration.

 > \# **notification parameters**